kazugorou/kazugorou/README.md

 if our ponies look similar u can literally just ask me to change mine idc (i care a lot)

-hyperfixating trigun, sanrio and enstars !!
+hyperfixating trigun, sanrio and enstars !! talk to me abt trigun <3

 ...